karmartir/e-commerce-website-next.js/README.md

 - Removed manual generate button; slug names are generated automatically.
 - Admin now can delete uploaded pictures before submitting if a wrong file was chosen.

+### How This Project Improves Over My Earlier Projects

+This project is not a simple copy — it is a **significant evolution** of the original tutorial version.
+Below are the key improvements made:

+#### **Stronger Admin Controls**
+- Admin can delete uploaded pictures before saving.
+- Slug generation is automated (no manual slug input).
+- Added protection to prevent deletion of the **last remaining admin**, improving system safety.

+**Why:**
+Prevents data corruption, accidental lock-out, and improves overall UX for store managers.

+#### **Improved Image and File Handling**
+- File management redesigned with safer, more intuitive workflows.
+- Wrong file selections can be removed before submitting.

+**Why:**
+Reduces user mistakes and provides a smoother product‑creation experience.

+#### **Database and Backend Stability Upgrades**
+- PostgreSQL + Prisma ORM used with a cleaner schema structure.
+- Validation and safety logic added to sensitive operations (admin deletions, actions).

+**Why:**
+Ensures data reliability, reduces bugs, and produces cleaner database queries.

+#### **General Code Quality Improvements**
+- Rewritten many parts of the tutorial logic to be more modern, efficient, and reusable.
+- Eliminated edge-case bugs found in the original implementation.

+**Why:**
+Because the goal is not to copy the tutorial, but to **build a polished, professional version** of it.

 ---

 ## Screenshots